pydanny/daniel.feldroy.com/posts/2023-11-splitting-git-commit.md

 type: post
 ---

-Something I periodically do is split up a commit into multiple commita.
+Something I periodically do is split up a commit into multiple commits.
 I am documenting it here where I can find it fast.

 I didn't come up with this technique, sources can be found [here](https://stackoverflow.com/questions/6217156/break-a-previous-commit-into-multiple-commits), [here](https://www.internalpointers.com/post/split-commit-into-smaller-ones-git), and [here](https://dev.to/timmouskhelichvili/how-to-split-a-git-commit-into-multiple-ones-3g6f).
 All credit goes to those sources.